Senior Partners for Justice

 Seeking to build on existing resources, Senior Partners teamed up with the Volunteer Lawyers Project of the Boston Bar Association (VLP), an organization with over three decades of experience providing pro bono civil legal services to low-income people in greater Boston.
 VLP provides the case referrals, infrastructure and administrative support that have allowed Senior Partners to thrive.

-For attorneys, new and seasoned alike, Senior Partners for Justice is a unique opportunity to help low-income families and "give back" to the community, and in the process, find comeraderie and great personal reward.
+For attorneys, new and seasoned alike, Senior Partners for Justice is a unique opportunity to help low-income families and "give back" to the community, and in the process, build great camaraderie and personal fulfillment.
 Click here to register online for Senior Partners.

 Worth a Thousand Words...